borispovod/crypti-dapps-docs/README.md

 In the case of a deposit, this special transaction is broadcast from the mainchain to the dapp's side chain.
 Wherein a new transaction, along with a reference to the mainchain's transaction id, is saved to dapp's sidechain, preventing double spending attacks.

-All funds deposited are stored within the Dapp owner's account, and therefore don't actually move from the dapp owner's account.

-To prevent theft of funds, there is the option of using a multi-signature dapp account.
-This is highly recommended for open sourced dapps, where one or more participants are required to a sign any withdrawal requests.
+All funds deposited to a dapp reside within the Dapp owner's account.
+To prevent any theft of these funds, Crypti provides the option of using a multi-signature dapp account.
+For open source dapps this is highly recommended, as one or more participants are required to a sign any withdrawal requests.

 When making a withdrawal from a dapp.
 Another special type of transaction is broadcast from the mainchain to the dapp's sidechain.
 Once this transaction has been applied to a block, the dapp master nodes will initiate the withdrawal.
 Wherein a copy of the transaction id from the sidechain is saved into the mainchain, preventing double spending attacks.